rancher/k3k/docs/development.md

 ```
 -> % make help
-  all                            Run 'make' or 'make all' to run 'version', 'build-crds', 'build' and 'package'
+  all                            Run 'make' or 'make all' to run 'version', 'generate', 'build' and 'package'
   version                        Print the current version
   build                          Build the the K3k binaries (k3k, k3k-kubelet and k3kcli)
   package                        Package the k3k and k3k-kubelet Docker images